phenoscape/KB-DataFest-2017/workshop-cfp.md

 ## Scope

-We are keeping the scope into which work targets at the event are expected to fall intentionally broad, so as not to limit participants' ideas apriori.
+We are keeping the scope into which work targets at the event are expected to fall intentionally broad, so as not to limit participants' ideas *a priori*.
 That said, we generally expect work targets to use data and/or the computational services of Phenoscape's online resources (see [About the KB] below) in some way, whether through available APIs or not.